AFM-SPM/TopoStats/docs/usage.md

 Older Bruker devices output files with somewhat uninformative numerical file extensions (e.g. `.001`, `.002`, `.003` etc.).
 TopoStats will automatically detect and process these if the configuration file is `file_ext: .spm` (or on the command line the `--file-ext/-f .spm` option is used).
 However, for convenience a sub-processor is provided which will append the suffix `.spm` to all files found recursively with numerical extensions in the specified directory.
+You can specify the `--base-dir /path/to/a/directory` if you are not already in the same directory as the files, otherwise it will use the current directory.
+You then use the sub-command `bruker-rename`.

 ```bash
 topostats --base-dir /path/to/a/directory bruker-rename